Vinay152003/Text-to-Speech_Model_for_English_Technical_Speech-Using-SpeechT5/README.md

 o Sentences pulled from technical blogs and articles.

-• Data Size: The dataset consisted of approximately 500 sentences, ensuring a good balance between technical and conversational language.
+• Data Size: The dataset consisted of approximately 300-400 Technical Terms/Sentences, ensuring a good balance between technical and conversational language.

 •	Dataset Filename: The dataset is saved as pronunciation_dict.json